modsLabs/MOD-CSS-2.0.2/README.md

 > ### Our inspiration :heart:

-> We want to go fast when you prototype or build a webpage from scratch.
+> We want to go fast when we prototype or build a webpage from scratch.
+>
 > We don't switch between template and stylesheet while creation processing.
+>
-> Sometimes, we must to use arbitrary value because predefined class don't macth with our needs.
+> Sometimes, we got to use arbitrary value because predefined class don't macth with our needs.
+>
-> We want to extends our possibilities/design when we use ready-to-use Bootstrap, Bulma or Materialze components.
+> We want to extends our possibilities/design when we use ready-to-use Bootstrap, Bulma or Materialize components.

 ## Installation